amandaguglieri/hackinglife/docs/az-900-preparation.md

 It's a fully-managed service designed to enable seamless migrations from multiple database sources to Azure data platforms with minimal downtime.

 It uses the Microsoft Data Migration Assistant to generate assessment reports previous to a migration.

+### SQL Database elastic pools

+Just like Azure VM Scale Sets are used with VMs, you can use **Elastic Pools** with Azure SQL Databases!

+**SQL Database elastic pools** are a simple, cost-effective solution for managing and scaling multiple databases that have varying and unpredictable usage demands.
+The databases in an elastic pool are on a single Azure SQL Database server and share a set number of resources at a set price.
+Elastic pools in Azure SQL Database enable SaaS developers to optimize the price performance for a group of databases within a prescribed budget while delivering performance elasticity for each database.

 ### Other database services:  PostgreSQL, MariaDB, MySQL, Redis Cache